2027 FIFA Women's World Cup qualification (inter-confederation play-offs)

 The inter-confederation play-offs of the 2027 FIFA Women's World Cup qualification tournament will be played in two phases in the international windows of November–December 2026 and February 2027 to determine the final three teams to qualify for the 2027 FIFA Women's World Cup.

 Format

 On 10 December 2024, the FIFA Council approved the slot allocation and format of the play-off tournament.
+On 15 April 2026, FIFA published the play-off tournament regulations.